alanramirz/data-visualization_assignments/README.md

-work 1,2 and 3 of the data and visualization course
+All of the data and visualization course